Driving Historic Route 66 in Arizona

 Midway across the state, the route climbs onto the forested (and often snowy) Kaibab Plateau for a look at the mighty Grand Canyon, one of the true wonders of the natural world.

-Top Towns and Sights along Historic Route 66 in Arizona
+Top Sights and Attractions on Route 66 in Arizona

 - Painted Desert and Petrified Forest National Park – Keep an eye out for the animated dinosaurs at Stewart’s Petrified Wood Trading Post